abhay01pandey/Power-BI-Dashboard-Project/README.md

 Performance Metrics: Keeps an eye on important numbers like conversion rates, average order value, and customer loyalty, helping the owner measure business success.

 # Project Highlights

-Metric           Value

-Sum of Amount    438k
+Sum of Amount:    438k

-Sum of Profit    36.96k
+Sum of Profit:   36.96k

-Sum of Quantity  5615
+Sum of Quantity:  5615

 Top Performing State:  Maharashta